stevendeporre123/quest-app/DEPLOYMENT.md

 - Verify the Traefik network exists (`docker network ls`).
 If not, create it and restart Traefik before launching Quest.
 - Check container logs with `docker compose logs -f quest`.
-- Ensure filesystem permissions allow the container to create `/data/quest.db` on first boot; the named volume handles this automatically.
+- Ensure filesystem permissions allow the container to create `/data/quest.db` and `/data/uploads` on first boot; the named volume handles this automatically.

 You can adapt these steps to other orchestration tools (ECS, Nomad, etc.) by reusing the same Docker image and environment variables.